 IEP agrees with the Staff Recommendation that the trigger for any pricing mitigation should be limited to Stage 3 emergencies, rather than any level of emergency including “warnings”, and that the pricing should be based on a single or uniform price auction format based upon the price for the least efficient unit dispatched.

-The use of State 3 emergencies as a trigger is appropriate because it is at that point where involuntary curtailments or rotating outages are imposed on firm area loads.
+The use of State 3 emergencies as a trigger is appropriate because it is at that point where all available generation resources within the West have been dispatched and involuntary curtailments or rotating outages are imposed on firm area loads.
 Presumably all loads that are flexible enough to be aggregated into a load resource (as energy or an Ancillary Service) would be already curtailed, and hence the market value of demand reduction would be its highest.
 Use of a trigger that would occur prior to potential involuntary load reductions would fail to provide the full value or signal required for load reductions, and thus would impede development of part of the longer-term solutions.
 Establishing the trigger at this level would also remove the incentive to instigate price mitigation simply as a cost control measure.
-Independent determination of the emergency status, or at minimum the reporting to the Commission of the system conditions present at the time of the trigger, must be required to ensure that CAISO is operating the grid in a non-preferential basis.
+Independent determination of the emergency status, or at minimum the reporting to the Commission of the system conditions present at the time of the trigger including the absence of any generation resources within the West, must be required to ensure that CAISO is operating the grid in a non-preferential basis.

 Use of the single or uniform price approach is also appropriate to properly reflect the value, to the market, for demand reductions or the value of all production during periods of highest demand.
 IEP concurs with the Staff conclusion that a change of the pricing approach would only result in additional market instability and alteration of supply and demand bidding strategies.